ad1tya24/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction

-Predicts the close prices of the stock, and suggests the best strategy to either Buy, Hold or Sell the stock.
+Predicts the close prices of the stocks, and suggests the best strategy to either Buy, Hold or Sell the stock.